Revant202/unwind/README.md

 * [MongoDB](https://www.mongodb.com/) Atlas / Mongoose - Backend database
 * [Spotify API](https://developer.spotify.com/) - Music listening & playback control

 Ready to experience the magic of synchronized music?
 Sign in with Spotify, create a room, and invite your friends.
-Unwind: Where music unites friends, anytime, anywhere.